radio0but/LXD-Control-Center/README.md

 __./install.sh__

-Its gonna ask you for a username and password
+Its gonna ask for a username and password

 ## To uninstall or Update